 Best cloud provisioning tools

-Below, we compare the best cloud provisioning tools — from open-source IaC frameworks and cloud-native template services to configuration managers and GitOps/control planes.
+Below, we compare the best cloud provisioning tools across four categories: open-source IaC frameworks, cloud-native template services, configuration managers, and GitOps control planes.

 The most popular cloud provisioning tools include: